-This is part of the Golem Base project, which is a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).
+This is part of the Golem Base project, which is which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).

 For an overview of Golem Base, check out our Litepaper.